 Last year, I wrote a story called Pride and Greed about how those two sins work together to create an abusive relationship.
 But now that I think about it, the story is not quite right.
 I mean, the story helped me to understand how Will and I “happened”, but it’s off somehow.
-The story is off if you think Pride as complete and utter sin.
+The story is off if you consider Pride to be a complete and utter sin.

 There are philosophers whose opinions differ with the 7 Deadlies; philosophers whose words did not make it into the Bible.
 Aristotle wrote,